 During this pandemic, it's especially important to take extra care of your wellbeing and mental health.
 We've published an article on how to cope if you're feeling isolated.
-And the charity, Mind, have put together some helpful guidance on wellbeing and coronavirus.
+The charity, Mind, have put together some helpful guidance on wellbeing and coronavirus.
+And the British Red Cross have online resources and tools to help you tackle loneliness.

 Reasons to leave home, and distancing

-If you leave the house you should try to avoid busy times and spaces.
+Wherever you are in the UK, if you do leave home you should try to avoid busy times and spaces.
 Keep a distance of 2 metres (6 feet) from people you do not live with.

-In Northern Ireland, England and Scotland, where it's not possible to maintain a 2m distance, 1m is allowed.
+In England and Scotland, where it's not possible to maintain a 2m distance, 1m is allowed.
 This is only where extra precautions are in place and may apply to places like offices, supermarkets, cafes.
 We recommend that you check what extra precautions are in place before you decide if this is safe for you.
 Extra precautions include proper ventilation, no face to face contact, face coverings, and plastic screens.

 Continue to follow good hygiene practices, including regular hand-washing, not sharing crockery and cutlery, and wiping down surfaces.
-It's still safest not to go into other people’s homes.
+In Scotland and Northern Ireland, with very limited exceptions including to carry out caring responsibilities, it is no longer permitted to go into other people's homes.

 Reasons you may leave your home include: